Why Do Roaches Die on Their Back? | Complete Explanation

-Have you ever noticed that when roaches die, they usually fall on their back?
+Have you ever noticed that roaches usually fall on their back when they die?

 Isn’t this weird?